Financial inclusion: Controversy

-Financial inclusion in India is often closely connected to the aggressive micro credit policies that were introduced without appropriate regulations, oversight, or consumer education policies.
+Financial inclusion in India is often closely connected to the aggressive microcredit policies that were introduced without appropriate regulations, oversight, or consumer education policies.
 As a result, consumers quickly became over-indebted to the point of committing suicide and lending institutions saw repayment rates collapse after politicians in one of the country's largest states called on borrowers to stop paying back their loans.
-The crisis threatened the existence of the $4 billion Indian microcredit industry, has been compared to the subprime mortgage crisis in the United States.
+The crisis threatened the existence of the $4 billion Indian microcredit industry and has been compared to the subprime mortgage crisis in the United States.
 The crisis serves as a reminder of the necessity of appropriate regulatory and educational frameworks and it remains a challenge to separate microcredit from the large and complex field of financial inclusion.
 A report by Dvara Research also points to the exclusion in the Direct Benefit Transfer scheme of the Government.

 In Tanzania

-With a population of 55.57 million people and only 19% of its population enrolled into an account with a formal bank, Tanzania remains largely unbanked.
+With a population of 55.57 million people and only 19% of its population enrolled in an account with a formal bank, Tanzania remains largely unbanked.
 Poverty alleviation is often linked with a given population's access to formal banking instruments, and mobile money can serve as a crucial bridge for offering savings, credit, and insurance to Tanzania's rural population.

 In 2006 just 11% of Tanzanians had access to a financial account, but with the advent of digital financial services that number has increased to 60%.
 The current situation in Tanzania has improved steadily over the past 12 years with the introduction of mobile money by Tanzania's main telecom providers.
 The quick expansion of financial inclusion in Tanzania is almost entirely due to the proliferation of mobile banking options.
-While a recent cooling effect has taken place due to a government crackdown on counterfeit SIM cards, over half of Tanzania's population has access a degree of financial services through mobile banking.
+While a recent cooling effect has taken place due to a government crackdown on counterfeit SIM cards, over half of Tanzania's population has access to a degree of financial services through mobile banking.